Digitalswede/ADS_2021/README.md

 <summary> 4.3 Explaination of Terminology, jargon and definitions </summary>

   Below follows an explaination for terms or definitions that are viewed as important:
-  - MFC: Mel-Frequency Cepstrum, an aggregation of several MFCC's (components).
+  - MFC: Mel-Frequency Cepstrum, an aggregation of several MFCC's (coefficients).
   - MFCC : A coefficient to MFC's, meaning one MFC is made up of many MFCCs.
 MFCCs are a method of displaying features on audio data, and is heavily related to feature extraction.
   - Epoch : An iteration over the entire dataset during the training process for a neural network.
   - Learning Rate : The rate at which a neural network adapts to the data.
 A learning rate that's too big will generally "jump over" the optimal solution and might never reach a good result.
 While a learning rate that's too small might take very long to train as the "jumps" it makes are very small.